 We'll introduce the two main systems governed by those tags (topics and skills).
 While we're talking about behind-the-scenes stuff, we'll also look into one system that visualizes the spaced repetition algorithms we mentioned in the third article.

-Click on the "Memory" tab located in the upper-mid region of your screen to access your Memory page.
+Click on the "Library" tab located in the upper-mid region of your screen to access your Library.

 From here, you can interact with the sentences you have already learned in a few ways:

 Memory Strength — how confident Glossika is that you remember a particular sentence.
 This is one of the factors our system uses to schedule sentences for later review.

 Native — click the blue audio icon to hear the native speaker's recording of any sentence.